Table of Contents

 In recent months, there has been a surge in the number of YouTube videos containing harmful links to malware, posing a significant threat to online security.
-This blog delves into the tactics employed by malicious actors, types of malware being spread, and provides valuable insights on how to stay safe while enjoying the vast array of content available on YouTube.
+So, let’s talk about some of the tactics employed by cybercriminals, types of malware you should be aware of, and tips on how to stay safe while enjoying watching your favorite videos.

 YouTube, with its massive user base of over 2.5 billion monthly users, has become a popular platform for cybercriminals looking to distribute malware and gain access to sensitive information.